Conformal foliations, K\"ahler twists and the Weinstein construction: Complex homothetic foliations

 From \eqref{prol3} and \eqref{prol5} we get

-Using successively the definition of $\tn$ in \eqref{nat}, that $\nabla^c_{V_1}=\nabla^g_{V_1}$ and (ii) in Lemma \ref{prol0}, an algebraic computation shows that the last displayed equation is equivalent with $(\tn_{V_1}\Psi)_XY=0$.
+Using successively the definition of $\tn$ in \eqref{nat}, the equality $\nabla^c_{V_1}=\nabla^g_{V_1}$ , an algebraic computation shows that the last displayed equation is equivalent with $(\tn_{V_1}\Psi)_XY=0$.
 That $\tn_{V_1} \Psi=0$ follows from having $\Psi_X$ skew-symmetric w.r.t. $g$ and $\tn g=\theta \otimes g$. \end{proof} With this information in hands we can describe how $\F$ induces a holomorphic and homothetic foliation with totally geodesic leaves.
 We shall call such a foliation TGHH.
 Consider the distributions

 Both are parallel w.r.t. $\tn$, in particular they must have constant rank over $Z$.
 Due to $\tn g=\theta \otimes g$, the orthogonal complements $\D_{\pm}^1$ of $\D_{+}^2$ respectively $\D_{-}^2$ in $\D_{+}$ respectively $\D_{-}$ are also $\tn$-parallel.
 Consider the $J$-invariant distributions